 Ps.
 If it turns out your husband has lower libido, I have a whole chapter in the book dedicated to that.
 It will give you insights on what to do.
 Meanwhile, you can also read this post – To the wife with the higher sex-drive

 A few months ago I read an article where one woman took up exercise in preparation for wedding night intimacy.
 What a fun idea!

 If I’d known that I would have increased general physical activity.
 Back then I worked an office job and spent most of my days in front of a computer.

 While I walked some of the time, I might have accelerated up routines to ready my body for new postures and habits.
 After all, sex is a form of exercise, and like any exercise, it helps to ease into higher intensity routines, not ramp up to 100mph on day 1.

 To every engaged woman, and many read this blog, pick up some exercise particularly if you live a more sedentary life.
 And consider sticking with exercise, not just for your wedding night, but the rest of your marriage.

-4. I would switch off distractions
+4. As a new bride, I would switch off distractions

 I had no idea how much concentration is needed for a wife to enjoy intimacy fully.

 So on our wedding night, we had the TV running in the back ground.
 And my mind fixated on the then-gone glorious wedding day.
 Looking back I would switch off the distractions.